Teen Vegetarian? What You Need to Know

 There is a difference between a vegan diet and a vegetarian diet.

-A vegan diet eliminates all animal food sources and the products made from them.
+A vegan diet eliminates all animal food sources like red meat and dairy products, and the foods and products made from them.
 So, all meat, fish, and poultry are avoided, as well as eggs, milk and other products made from, or with, animals.

-A vegetarian diet is more flexible because the degree of animal foods eliminated from the diet can vary.
+A vegetarian diet is more flexible because the number and type of animal foods that are eliminated from the diet can vary.

 For example, your teen could eat fish but no other animal foods (pescetarian), milk and eggs without other animal foods (lacto-ovo vegetarian), or just eggs, or just milk and milk products and no other animal products (ovo-vegetarian, or lacto-vegetarian, respectively).